Data-Only-Greater/taxonopy/README.md

 > taxonopy db -h
 ```

-Lets add some records based on the schema created in the tutorial above for
+Lets add some records based on the schema created in the tutorial above.
+If
-toasters.
-If you didn't create the schema, you can copy a version from the
+you didn't create the schema, you can copy a version from the
 `examples/toasters` directory to an empty folder, like so:

 ```